 - Every code has a creator.
 DNA is the genetic code found in most cells of every life form.

 - Molecular nanomachines show the complex design within cells, which the intelligent Creator must have designed.

-- Science is observed & tested.
-Abiogenesis, the evolution of genera, & the singularity are unobserved & untested.
+- Science is observed.
+Abiogenesis & the evolution of genera are unobserved.

-- Diodorus Siculus recorded the ancient myth of evolution where life emerged evolving into animals, & then into bestial men, hunter-gatherers, who discovered fire & invented language by grunts.
+- Diodorus Siculus recorded the ancient myth of evolution that life emerged & evolved into animals, & then bestial men, hunted, gathered, discovered fire, & invented language via grunts.

-- If the cause of the expansion of the cosmos came before natural laws, then the cause is supernatural.
+- If the cause of the expansion of the universe existed before natural laws, then the cause must be supernatural by definition.

 - Secularists exclude preexisting isotopes from radiometric dating & they ignore that the Creator created a mature universe.
 God created trees not seeds; man and not babies.

-- Secularists assert the evolution of genera via fossil hoaxes & layers of earth laid down by water (cf. Haeckel’s embryos).
+- Secularists assert the evolution of genera because of fossils in layers of earth laid down by water.